 FileName.nand create a new one to store subsequent messages.
 (Requires that you specify a file rotation type of

 Begin rotation time

 Determines the start time (hour and minute) for a time-based rotation sequence.

 At the time that this value specifies, the server renames the current log file.
 Thereafter, the server renames the log file at an interval that you specify in File Time Span.

-If the specified time has already past, the server rotates the log file at the next scheduled interval that you specify.
+If the specified time has already past, then the server starts its file rotation immediately.